 If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, then you can set these up in addition to Shopify Payments without having to pay any extra transaction fees.

 A billing cycle is the 30-day interval at which Shopify invoices your plan fees and charges.
-You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (annual, biennial, or triennial) to earn a discount.
+You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (one, two, or three years) to earn a discount.

-It's important to note that there is a different billing cycle for app subscriptions that may not always match the billing date of your Shopify subscription billing cycle.
+A different billing cycle applies to app subscriptions, so their billing cycles might not always match the billing date of your Shopify subscription billing cycle.

-If you ever pause or close your store, make sure you cancel your app subscriptions as well to avoid additional future charges.
+If you ever pause or close your store, then make sure you cancel your app subscriptions as well to avoid additional future charges.

-You can learn more about the various plan and transaction charges in Understanding your Shopify invoice.
+Learn more about the various plan and transaction charges: View your Shopify invoice.